March may be a cold month for countries in the Northern Hemisphere but it doesn’t mean you can’t have fun and adventure

-You can still get some skiing done before the season ends and Bansko in Bulgaria’s Pirin Mountains is a good-value option.
-The resort has a dedicated children’s learning area, while more than a third of its slopes are designed for beginners and intermediates.
-There is also a lively après scene.
+Before the skiing season ends in just a few weeks’ time, enjoy a good-value ski holiday at Bansko in Bulgaria’s Pirin Mountains.
+The resort has a dedicated children’s learning area, and more than a third of its slopes are designed for beginners and intermediates.

 Beyond skiing, the Rila Mountains are also home to the 10th-century Monastery of Saint Ivan of Rila, the largest and most famous Eastern Orthodox monastery in Bulgaria.
 A listed UNESCO World Heritage site, the monastery is home to approximately 60 monks.